karatelabs/karate-examples/kafka-mtls/README.md

 The certificates and related files in the [/ssl](ssl) folder were created using [conf/commands.txt](conf/commands.txt).

+## Hybrid Test
+This example also contains an example of how to mix API and Kafka tests, which is a common scenario.

+Refer to [kafka-hybrid.feature](src/test/java/karate/kafka-hybrid.feature).
+Note how `karate.consume()` is called at the start of the test before any other actions.

 Commands were adapted from these references:
 * [Setting up Encryption](https://developer.confluent.io/courses/security/hands-on-setting-up-encryption)
 * [Encrypting Traffic](https://developer.confluent.io/courses/security/hands-on-requiring-encryption-for-broker-traffic/)